oat-sa/extension-tao-publishing/README.md

 To publish delivery to a remote environment(s):
 - open delivery in back office
-- in actions panel on press "Publish To Remote"
+- in actions panel press "Publish To Remote" button
 - select one or more of available environments
 - press "Publish"